neurospin/pymultifracs/README.rst

 * Outlier detection.

 The initial implementation of the code in this package was based on the Wavelet p-Leader and Bootstrap based MultiFractal analysis (PLBMF) `Matlab toolbox <http://www.ens-lyon.fr/PHYSIQUE/Equipe3/MultiFracs/software.html>`_ written by Patrice Abry, Herwig Wendt and colleagues.
-For a thorough introduction to multifractal analysis, you may access H. Wendt's PhD thesis available in `his webiste <https://www.irit.fr/~Herwig.Wendt/data/ThesisWendt.pdf)>`_.
+For a thorough introduction to multifractal analysis, you may access H. Wendt's PhD thesis available in `his website <https://www.irit.fr/~Herwig.Wendt/data/ThesisWendt.pdf)>`_.

 ..
 For a brief introduction to multifractal analysis, see the file THEORY.ipynb